Figure 1. Ultraviolet waves span wavelengths between 10 and 400 nanometers and lie between X-rays and visible light.

 |ultraviolet A (UVA)||320–400 nm|

 |ultraviolet B (UVB)||280–320 nm|

 |vacuum ultraviolet (VUV)||10–200 nm|

 |extreme ultraviolet (EUV)||10–121 nm|

 Discovery of ultraviolet

 Ultraviolet light was discovered in 1801 by the German physicist Johann Wilhelm Ritter (1776–1810).
 He made the discovery while working with silver chloride, which decomposes in the presence of light, especially ultraviolet light.
-(Ritter also worked in electrochemsistry and in 1802 made the first dry cell.)
+(Ritter also worked in electrochemistry and in 1802 made the first dry cell.)

 Health-related effects of UV

-The ultraviolet light (mainly UVA) that reaches the Earth's surface causes tanning and the production of vitamin D in the skin.
-It can also have harmful effects, such as skin cancer.
+The ultraviolet light (mainly UVA) that reaches Earth's surface causes tanning and the production of vitamin D in the skin.
+It can also have harmful effects, such as sunburn and skin cancer.
 This form of light is generated by tanning beds and booths to produce a suntan.
 Tanning beds are designed to emit only UVA rays; however, in practise they also emit some UVB, which is more likely to causing burning and skin cancer.